DOhlsson/runar/README.md

 * trap sigchld instead of waiting for child process?

 ### bugs
-* some weird sigterm bug
-* kill attempts to kill killed process and if change happens while process is restarting
+* kill attempts to kill killed process if change happens while process is restarting

 ### optimization
 * use different cli library, clap is too bloated
-* use libc? =P
+* use libc directly?
 * analyze binarys sections for size hogs

 # Size Milestones